Katharine Hayhoe: Research career

+Recognition

+In 2014, Hayhoe was named one of Time magazine's "100 Most Influential People".
+In 2017, she was named one of Fortune magazine's "50 World's Greatest Leaders".
+She has also been named to Foreign Policy magazine's list of "100 Leading Global Thinkers" twice, in 2014 and 2019.
+Also in 2019, Hayhoe was named one of the United Nations Champions of the Earth in the science and innovation category.

+Hayhoe has received honorary doctorates from Colgate University, Victoria University at the University of Toronto, Wycliffe College at the University of Toronto, and Trinity College (CT).
+She has received the American Geophysical Union's Climate Communication and Ambassador Awards, and is a fellow of the American Geophysical Union, the American Scientific Affiliation, the American Academy of Arts and Letters, and an honorary fellow of the Canadian Meteorological and Oceanographic Society.
+In 2023 Hayhoe was elected to the American Academy of Arts and Sciences.

 Climate communications

 In addition to her research on climate change, Hayhoe is known for her communication around climate change and her advocacy efforts around climate action.
 Professor John Abraham has called her "perhaps the best communicator on climate change."
-Time magazine listed her among the 100 most influential people in 2014.
-In 2014, the American Geophysical Union awarded her its climate communications award.
-Hayhoe has also appeared at the White House with former President Barack Obama and the actor Leonardo DiCaprio at the first South by South Lawn festival.
+Hayhoe has also spoken at the Nobel Peace Prize forum and appeared at the White House with former President Barack Obama and the actor Leonardo DiCaprio at the first South by South Lawn festival.

-Hayhoe has been very critical of Climate Deniers.
+As of 2023 Hayhoe's 2018 TED talk, "The most important thing you can do to fight climate change", had over 4 million views.
+She has also written the book Saving Us: A climate scientist's case for hope and healing in a divided world.
+She is active on over a dozen social media channels, writes regularly for Scientific American, and her newsletter Talking Climate shares good news, "not-so-good" news, and something people can do about climate change every week.

+In her communication, she emphasizes the importance of not engaging with people she refers to as "dismissive", after the Yale University Program on Climate Communication's Six Americas.
 On September 28, 2018, she said, "The six stages of climate denial are: It's not real.
 It's not us.
 It's not that bad.
 It's too expensive to fix.
 Aha, here's a great solution (that actually does nothing).
 And – oh no!
 Now it's too late.
 You really should have warned us earlier."